Over 1,000 gather in Richmond to oppose abortion bills

 The bills, which Democratic Gov. Ralph Northam supports, would also roll back the requirement that an abortion be provided by a physician and undo strict building code requirements on facilities where abortions are performed.
 Each chamber must pass the other's before they could be sent to Northam for his signature.

-Abortion-rights advocates say the restrictions injected politics into a decision that should be made by a woman and her doctor and made obtaining an abortion overly burdensome.
+Abortion-rights advocates say the restrictions injected politics into a health care decision and made obtaining an abortion overly burdensome.

-“Virginia is currently one step closer to becoming a place that ensures that a woman - and she alone - has the ability to make personal decisions that are best for her, her family, her future, and her health without interference from politicians,” Tarina Keene, executive director of NARAL Pro-Choice Virginia, said in a statement.
+“Medical decisions should be between a woman and her health care providers.
+Medical professionals know the proper protocol for each individual patient, not politicians," said House Democratic Majority Leader Charniele Herring, who is sponsoring that chamber's bill.

 Democrats have also defeated some Republican-sponsored bills this session that would have enacted abortion restrictions.